-If you own a commercial or residential property with a private car park, then you might be considering adding vehicle barriers.
-But when are they actually required?
-Well, there's no law that states you have to have vehicle barriers to control vehicles on your property, but we still think they're a great investment.
-Here are a few scenarios where you might find a vehicle barrier useful.
+If you own a commercial or residential property with a private car park, then you might consider adding automatic barriers.
+But when are automatic barriers actually required?
+Well, there's no law that states you have to have automatic traffic barriers to control vehicles on your property, but we still think they're a great investment.
+Here are a few scenarios where you might find a traffic barrier useful.

 Outside a block of flats

-If you own a residential block of flats, you might consider adding a vehicle barrier so that occupants can park their cars securely.
-There's nothing worse than getting home from a long day of work to realise that someone has parked in your parking spot.
-A vehicle barrier ensures that only people with the access code can use the parking spaces.
+If you own a residential block of flats, you might consider adding an automatic barrier so that occupants can park their cars securely.
+There's nothing worse than getting home from a long day of work to realise that someone has parked in your spot.
+An automatic barrier ensures that only people with the access code can use the parking spaces.

 In your workplace car park

 Business owners everywhere know that on-site parking can be a struggle.
-If you've got a designated area for employees to park, you could separate this from the 'general' car park using a vehicle barrier.
+If you've got a designated area for employees to park, you could separate this from the 'general' car park using an automatic barrier.
 This allows customers or clients to park in the available spaces while ensuring that there will always be plenty of spots for your workers.
-Adding a vehicle barrier outside your workplace can help ensure that employees get to work on time & will keep their vehicles secure while they're working.
+Adding an automatic vehicle barrier outside your workplace can help ensure that employees get to work on time and will keep their vehicles secure while they're working.

 All you have to do is give the access code to your employees.
 When someone leaves the company, you can easily change the access code to prevent them from parking on-site in future.
-There are lots of benefits that come with installing a vehicle barrier outside a workplace, so if you don't have one yet - we'd recommend looking into it.
+There are lots of benefits that come with installing an automatic barrier outside a workplace, so if you don't have one yet - we'd recommend looking into it.

 - Access controlled gates (ideal for residential areas)